armory/docs/content/en/docs/installation/operator.md

 - Define Kubernetes accounts in `SpinnakerAccount` objects and store kubeconfig inline, in Kubernetes secrets, in s3, or GCS **(Experimental)**.
 - Deploy Armory in an Istio controlled cluster **(Experimental)**

-> This guide uses the Armory Operator, which installs the Armory Enterprise Platform.
-The open source Operator installs open source Spinnaker<sup>TM</sup>.
-You can download the open source Operator from its GitHub [repo](https://github.com/armory/spinnaker-operator).

 ## Requirements for using the Armory Operator